covidcanidoit/covidcanidoit/README.md

 data is used to possibly modify the score (for age), but to generally provide other information.

-We are currently (June 2020) working on "Phase 2" of our data, which will be much more region-aware, offering different scores and recommendations based on the current status of your region (State).

 Work is coordinated via Github Issues, on our Slack (covid-19risktool.slack.com), and on synchronous video meetings (Zoom, generally Monday and Thursday nights EDT).
 Email an introduction to